Key Takeaways

 Quality Assurance — 1 / 15

-No independent sport certification (NSF Certified for Sport, Informed Sport, or equivalent) was found.
-No certificate of analysis is publicly available or referenced on the product page.
-The product is stated as “Made in the U.S.A.” but no specific cGMP certification, facility details, or QC program description is provided on the Manna Pro product page or any retailer listing reviewed.
-No explicit claims of contamination testing or prohibited substance screening were found.
+No independent sport certification (NSF, Informed Sport).
+No Certificate of Analysis publicly available.
+Made in the USA but no specific cGMP certification, facility details, or QC program description on the Manna Pro product page or any retailer listing reviewed.
+No explicit contamination testing or prohibited substance screening claims.

 Important context: This score reflects publicly available documentation, not a judgment of actual product quality.
 Corta-Flx has been on the market for over 20 years (founded in Aiken, South Carolina) and was named Horse Journal Product of the Year in 1999.
 The brand is now manufactured and distributed by Manna Pro, a major animal nutrition company.
-Manna Pro / Corta-Flx can improve this score by publishing COAs, obtaining third-party certification, or describing their QC program publicly.
+Manna Pro can improve this score by publishing COAs, obtaining third-party certification, or describing their QC program publicly.
 We welcome Corta-Flx to contact us at contact@equineauditlab.com with updated documentation.

 Value — 10 / 15

-Cost Per Effective Day (CPED): $39.99 ÷ 40 days = $1.00 per day.
-This is a low daily cost in our joint supplement database.
+Cost Per Effective Day (CPED): $39.99 (Amazon, 2.5 lb) ÷ 40 days = $1.00 per day.
 Score: 8 / 8.

-Size options: Available in three sizes — 2.5 lb (40-day supply), 12 lb (192-day supply), and 40 lb (640-day supply) — with meaningful per-day savings on the larger containers.
+Size options: Three sizes (2.5 lb, 12 lb, 40 lb) with meaningful per-day savings on larger containers.
 Score: 2 / 2.

 Total: 8 + 0 + 2 = 10 / 15.